alokmenghrajani/decv/README.md

 # Test vector format

-The test vector is emitted using a comma separated values (CSV), as following:
+The test vectors are emitted using comma separated values (CSV).
+See following table for the field names and one sample row.

 | seed (hex) | chain | ext pub (base58) | ext priv (base58) | hash of message (hex) | signature (DER encoded, low s, hex) |
 |------------|-------|------------------|-------------------|-----------------------|-------------------------------------|